r-owen/toika_loom_server/docs/index.md

 # Toika Web Server

 Software that allows you to control a Toika dobby loom from any modern web browser, e.g. on a phone or tablet.

-For more information, read the main [documentation](https://r-owen.github.io/base_loom_server/), plus the Toika-Specific information below.
+For more information, read the [main documentation](https://r-owen.github.io/base_loom_server/).

-## Toika-Specific Information

-When running the Toika loom server, you must decide how you want to change weaving direction (between weaving and unweaving).
-You have two choices:

-* Software controls the weave direction.
-  To change direction, press the square button on the web display that shows the weave direction (a green or red arrow).
-  The REVERSE button on the dobby head is **ignored**.

-* The dobby head controls the weave direction.
-  To change direction, toggle the REVERSE button on the dobby head.
-  The software displays the direction of the *previous* pick.
+You must decide whether the control direction (weave/unweave) using the REVERSE button on the dobby head or the direction button in the browser display.

-If your web display device (i.e. phone or tablet) is mounted where you can easily reach it, then I recommend software control of direction, because the direction display will always be correct.

-If your web display device is *not* in a convenient location, then have the loom control direction.
-Unfortunately, in this mode the displayed direction will sometimes be wrong.
-This is because the loom does not report anything when you toggle the REVERSE button.
-The software can't see that anything has changed until you request the next pick.

-To have the loom control weaving direction, start the loom server with extra command-line argument `--direction-control loom`.
-To have software control weaving direction, omit this, or specify `--direction-control software`.
+Read more about this under [Weave Direction](https://r-owen.github.io/base_loom_server/weaving/#weave-direction).
+Make your choice in the Settings panel.

-## The Software
+## Links

+toika_loom_server depends on [base_loom_server](https://pypi.org/project/base-loom-server/), which does most of the work and has the [main documentation](https://r-owen.github.io/base_loom_server/).

-toka_loom_sever is served at [PyPI](https://pypi.org/project/toika-loom-server/).
-That page has links to the source repository, issue tracker, and back to this documentation.
+toka_loom_server is served at [PyPI](https://pypi.org/project/toika-loom-server/).
+The source code is at [github](https://r-owen.github.io/toika_loom_server/).
+I suggest filing bug reports using [base_loom_server's issue tracker](https://github.com/r-owen/toika_loom_server/issues).

 ## Acknowledgements